hhYang520/MDT/README.md

 # Code for MDT Algorithm
 This repository contains a reference implementation of the algorithms for the paper:
-Towards Truss-Based Temporal Community Search.
+Towards Fast Truss-Based Dense Temporal Community Search

 ## Environment